 Ask a Recruiter: Resume Advice

 Having a good resume is important when trying to land the job you want.
 Your resume is the first thing a hiring manager will see and will either make or break your chance of landing the interview.
 As a leading staffing agency in South Carolina, we see a lot of resumes come through.
-We’ve asked our Staffing Coordinator, Brandi Jenkins, for resume advice.
+We’ve asked a team member for advice!

 How can you make your resume stand out?